matthewstokeley/js-objects/README.md

 `mapObject`

-Map Object - similar to `Array`'s prototypal `map` functionality, `mapObject` accepts an object and a function, and loops thrugh the properties of the object, using them as parameters in the provided function.
+Map Object - similar to `Array`'s prototypal `map` functionality, `mapObject` accepts an object and a function, and loops through the properties of the object, using them as parameters in the provided function.

 ```
 var mappedData = __.mapObject({